 Here are some rapid-fire stats to recap the day and set the stage for tomorrow:

-- There were just five double-clears on Saturday: Maxime Livio and Qalao Des Mers, Zara Tindall and High Kingdom, Matt Brown and Super Socks, Tim Bourke and Luckaun Quality, and Erin Sylvester and Mettraise.
+- Only five pairs made the time: Maxime Livio and Qalao Des Mers, Zara Tindall and High Kingdom, Matt Brown and Super Socks BCF, Tim Bourke and Luckaun Quality, and Erin Sylvester and Mettraise.
 Three of the six double-clears moved up a collective 34 places to round out the top four behind Michael Jung.

 - Of the 57 cross country starting pairs, 26 jumped clear, 16 finished with jumping faults, eight were eliminated and seven retired on course.